Project-MONAI/model-zoo/models/endoscopic_inbody_classification/docs/README.md

 ```

 Please note that the distributed training-related options depend on the actual running environment; thus, users may need to remove `--standalone`, modify `--nnodes`, or do some other necessary changes according to the machine used.
 For more details, please refer to [pytorch's official tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

+In addition, if using the 20 samples example dataset, the preprocessing script will divide the samples to 16 training samples, 2 validation samples and 2 test samples.
+However, pytorch multi-gpu training requires number of samples in dataloader larger than gpu numbers.
+Therefore, please use no more than 2 gpus to run this bundle if using the 20 samples example dataset.

 #### Override the `train` config to execute evaluation with the trained model: